Soroush-Shariaty/cpp-flex-logger/README.md

 ## Installation

-Simply copy the `logger.h` (or your header filename) into your project include directory, and include it where needed:
+Simply copy the `logger.h` into your project include directory, and include it where needed:

 ```cpp